2021 Business/Managerial Economics Degree Guide

 Post-Doctoral Training | 2.0% |

-52.9% of managerial economics workers have at least a research/scholarship based doctorate.
-See the chart below for the most common degree level workers in business/managerial economics have received.
+52.9% of managerial economics workers have at least a doctorate.
+View the chart below to get an idea of what degree level most of those in business/managerial economics careers have.

 Graduates of Business and Managerial Economics find themselves in several different career fields.
 These include Financial Mangers, Financial Analysts, Management Consultants, Top Executives, and Economists.
 All of these careers handle company's success in terms of profitability and growth.
 Financial Analysts analyze businesses and provide strategies to help them reach their financial goals.
 Economists analyze the factors that influence the market and study the selling and buying of products and services within the company.